Donegal look in it for the long haul after Cavan dismissal

 Donegal 2-20 Cavan 1-15

-Their goal was punched into the net by Ryan McHugh, after Michael Murphy’s slightly miscued free, thus catching the Cavan defence a little off guard.
+In extending their unbeaten run at Mac Cumhaill Park, which goes back eight years now to 2010, Donegal also showed up some fresh ideas: captain Michael Murphy is looking as fit and influential and acrobatic as ever, finishing with 0-6 and playing a hand - or rather foot - in their first goal, punched into the net by Ryan McHugh on 23 minutes, after Murphy slightly miscued his free.

-Amazingly, all of Donegal’s 1-10 in the first half came from play - McBreaty strangely not among those scorers, his second one-on-one goal chance brilliantly saved by Raymond Galligan on 28 minutes.
-Instead Ciaran Thompson and 21 year-old Michael Langan were pointing the way, with three each in that first half alone.
-Murphy, looking exceptionally fit and acrobatic, hit two from play in that first half.
+All of Donegal’s 1-10 in the first half came from play - Paddy McBrearty strangely not among those scorers, his second one-on-one goal chance brilliantly saved by Raymond Galligan on 28 minutes.
+Instead Ciaran Thompson and 21 year-old Michael Langan were pointing the way, with three each in that first half alone, newcomers Paul Brennan and Stephen McMenamin also fitting well into a mean defence.

-Cavan did claw back three points before the break, including two inspirational scores from Gearoid McKiernan, to keep them within touching distance, 1-10 to 1-6.
+No wonder manager Declan Bonnner emerged from the Donegal dressing smiling, a satisfied man with a satisfied mind.
+“For spells of that match yeah, I thought we were very, very good,” he said.
+We’ve still work to do, we know that, but kicking 2-20, you’d have to be happy.

+“We’d a few lads starting for the first time, and maybe were a little tentative early on.
+But when we hit the 1-6, it probably was game over.
+Listen, there’s going to be tougher tests ahead and we know that, and we know we have to improve in certain areas.
+We had opportunities, no doubt about it.
+Maybe created four or five goal chances, we took two.
+On another day, in a tighter match, you’re going to have to take those chances, and that’s another area we’re going to have to work on.”

 It sends Donegal through to play Derry on Sunday week, with Monaghan and Tyrone tucked away on the other side of the draw, opening a clear path towards another Ulster final, Donegal having contested six of the last seven.